google/closure-templates/documentation/concepts/type-system.md

 cross-template type checks are not done.

-This means that if two templates are compiled individually, but rely on one another, it could lead to static type errors.
+This means that if two templates are compiled individually, but rely on one another, it could lead to runtime errors.

 ### Dynamic type checking